Hillosanation/solution-finder-port/README.txt

 - Removing null objects/null with Option
 - Rearrangement/pruning of member variables
 - Freedom to alter lookup table implementation
+- Wrapping existing types with newtypes for expressiveness

 The following will be preserved:
 - Duplication of different files that are essentially the same